arielevy8/fourier-shapes-generator/README.md

 This class use 3 points on an N-dimentional shapes space in order to define a 2-dimentional shape subspace, which useful for category learning tasks.
 This is done via the gram-schmidt process.
+In addition, the class enables systematic sampling from the subspace via normal distribution or uniform distribution (or a mix of the two), In order to simulate categories.

 The next code section randomly choose 3 points on 4-dimentional shapes space (4 descriptors), and randomly generates 2-dim subspace.
 The shapes in the subspace are then plotted on a 9*9 grid.